-You may apply to the RACGP for a special exemption to have your non-attendance approved as a sanctioned withdrawal.
+You may apply to the RACGP to have your non-attendance approved as a sanctioned withdrawal.
 Send a completed Special exemption application form to education.appeals@racgp.org.au.
-Applications for special exemption are considered on a case-by-case basis and granted at the RACGP's discretion.
+Applications are considered on a case-by-case basis and granted at the RACGP's discretion.